 - No Ducts!
 While central air systems lose as much as 30% efficiency through air leaks and conduction in the ductwork, ductless heat pumps distributing air directly into each zone, resulting in greater efficiency.

 - Ductless heat pumps use inverter-driven variable speed compressors that allow the system to maintain constant indoor temperatures by running continuously at higher or lower speeds.
 Thus, the system can ramp-up or down without great losses in operating efficiency, avoiding the energy intensive on/off cycling common in electric resistance and forced air systems.

-- Modern ductless heat pumps have ultra-high Seasonal Energy Efficiency Ratios (SEER) between 16 and 22, and Heating Seasonal Performance Factors (HSPF) between 8.5 and 11.
+- Modern ductless heat pumps have ultra-high Seasonal Energy Efficiency Ratios (SEER) between 16 and above, and Heating Seasonal Performance Factors (HSPF) between 8.5 and above.